CARE ACT 2014

 Where the local authority is the deputy for a person, the local authority deputy may apply for deferred payments where this is in the best interests of the person.
 Local authorities must not enter into deferred payment agreements with a person lacking mental capacity unless the proper arrangements are in place.

 Local authorities and the person applying for a deferred payment (who has capacity) may also want to consider any potential issues around loss of capacity.
-Information and advice should be provided on options for deputyship, LPA and advocacy (see Independent Advocacy and Trafford Independent Mental Capacity Advocate Service Engagement Protocol).
+Information and advice should be provided on options for deputyship, LPA and advocacy (see the chapters on Independent Advocacy and Trafford Independent Mental Capacity Advocate Service Engagement Protocol).
 The local authority should confirm what would happen were the person to lose capacity and not have made their own arrangements.
 For further advice on capacity and financial arrangements see Annex D: Recovery of Debts a deferred payment being effectively a consensually accruing debt to the local authority.

 8. How much can be Deferred?